Moddable-OpenSource/moddable/documentation/xs/XS in C.md

 }
 ```

 With the `@` syntax extension, the host callback replaces the JavaScript function.
-With `native`, both  would exist and more byte codes would be necessary for the JavaScript function to call the host callback.
+Interpreting `native` literally, both a JavaScript function and a host callback are necessary, together with byte code for the JavaScript function to call the host callback.

-So **xsc** also recognizes patterns in order to optimize the byte codes.
+ **xsc** eliminates this overhead by recognizing patterns in order to optimize the byte codes.
 Here both `foo1` and `foo2` generate exactly the same byte codes.

-The patterns are practical:
+The patterns are pragmatic:

 - The body of the function must only contain the call to the function returned by `native`.
 The return statement is optional.
-- The parameters of the function must not be initialized and must match the arguments of the call.
-The rest and spread operators are allowed but optional.
+- The parameters of the function must not be initialized with [default parameters](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Default_parameters) and must match the arguments of the call.
+The [rest](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/rest_parameters) and [spread](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax) operators are allowed but optional.

 ```javascript
 function foo(...args) {